 Extra Reading: Secrets of the Double-Tap: Getting More Instagram Likes

 21. Collaborate with Similar Users

 Hosting an Instagram challenge with some other users is a great way to get your account seen by other people’s audiences.
-Outreach likeminded Instagram users that have a similar niche to your blog to set up the challenge within a specific theme then use photo prompts each day for a certain length of time and invite others to create and share their own photos to participate in the challenge.
+Outreach likeminded Instagram users like other interior designers that have a similar niche to your blog to set up the challenge within a specific theme then use photo prompts each day for a certain length of time and invite others to create and share their own photos to participate in the challenge.

 22. Influencer Shoutouts